 REALTOR® Code of Ethics

-The Alabama Association of REALTORS® offers the services of an Ombudsman Team for counseling members and settling disputes.
+The Alabama REALTORS® offers the services of an Ombudsman Team for counseling members and settling disputes.
 The Ombudsman may assist in answering questions from REALTORS®, as well as, the public, on the procedures of the Association.
 The Ombudsman can respond to a wide variety of inquiries and complaints including: general questions about real estate practice, transaction details, ethical practices, and enforcement issues.
 If you would like to utilize the ombudsman service or have questions, please contact our Professional Services Administrator at 334-262-3808.

 Mediation is a voluntary, informal dispute resolution process designed to assist members and their clients to settle disputes swiftly and informally.
 Mediation is not an adversarial proceeding.
 There is no determination of guilt or innocence.
 Mediators do not decide cases; they help the parties come to their own agreement.
 They may carry representations back and forth between the parties but they do not argue on their behalf.
 Mediation is designed to help both sides come away with something, having given something and having aired their feelings.
 By electing mediation, the parties can avoid arbitration which is a win/lose decision.
 Should the parties not reach an agreement, either may request arbitration under the Association rules.